alan-turing-institute/trustchain/README.md

 This brief guide is intended for experienced users/developers who want to get started quickly.
 See the [full guide](https://alan-turing-institute.github.io/trustchain/#/installation?id=installation-amp-usage) for more detailed, platform-specific instructions.

 #### Step 1.
 Install ION
-Trustchain delegates all DID method operations to a node on the [ION](https://identity.foundation/ion/) network.
+Trustchain delegates all DID method operations to a wrapped node on the [ION](https://identity.foundation/ion/) network.

 The [ION install guide](https://identity.foundation/ion/install-guide/) gives step-by-step instructions on how to setup and run your own ION node.